 8. The sand in the region is given its distinctive red colour from the layer of iron oxide which coats it.

 9. The colour of the sand changes across the desert.
-Closer to the sea in the west the sand appears whiter, whereas moving inland the sand becomes pinker in colour.
+Closer to the sea in the west, the sand appears whiter, whereas moving inland the sand becomes pinker in colour.

 10. The remarkable sand dunes are not the only thing to attract visitors – rarely, following an unusually rainy season, the Tsauchab River will flow to the pan and people travel from all over the world to witness it turning into a lake.

+Enjoy our facts about the Namib sand dunes?
 Experience the landscape of Sossusvlei for yourself on our Namibia group tours.